Mykol71/ostools-1.17/README.md

 ~ psdss4 group for pci rule related changes
 + group #PRDno flag support
 + $updateos (groupname) help shows #HELP from the group README.md file as well as a list of the scripts in that group.
++ $updateos (scriptname) dry echos the script to stdout instead of execing.
 ```

 = updateos-1.9.7